-Before accepting any new customer, it is the Company policy that customer hold current account with Abu Dhabi Commercial Bank (ADCB), a related party.
+Before accepting any new customer, it is the Company policy that customers hold current accounts with Abu Dhabi Commercial Bank (ADCB), a related party.

-Trade receivables from customers consists of only those customers holding a current account with ADCB, a related party.
-The settlement date of these balances is after two days from transaction date, and is settled by the customer through ADCB's current account.
+Trade receivables from customers consists of only those customers holding a current account with ADCB, a related party (Note 11).
+The settlement date of these balances, two days from the transaction date, is settled by the customer through ADCB's current account.